Welcome! Take your seat in Blog Commenting Strategy 101…

 Google does not care about comments, what they look for is fresh content.
 Now, take a look at your answer to the question.
 Remember this… commenting alone without a strategy probably won’t yield the results you are looking for.

-In fact, you will see the trend with online marketers and other major websites is shifting toward using the Facebook comment plugin.
+In fact, you will see the trend with online marketers and other major websites is shifting toward using the a Facebook comment plugin.
 WHY?
 They realize, unlike the past, the comment alone does not have much value.
 However the comment in conjunction with Facebook does, and this is why…

 - Visibility – the comment will show up on the commenter’s news feed so more people are likely to see it.